Arab raid against Rome: Aftermath

 Shortly after the siege, Pope Leo IV built the Leonine Wall on the right bank of the Tiber, in order to protect the Church of St. Peter.
-The encircled territory, defended by Castel Sant'Angelo, was named Leonine City after the pope, and was considered a separate town, with its own administration.
+The encircled territory, defended by Castel Sant'Angelo, was named the Leonine City after the pope, and was considered a separate town, with its own administration.
 It joined the city in the sixteenth century, becoming the fourteenth rione of Rome, Borgo.
-In 849, another Arab raid against Rome's port, Ostia, would be repelled; The Saracen survivors were made prisoners, enslaved and sent to work in chain gangs building the Leonine Wall which was to encompass the Vatican Hill.
+In 849, another Arab raid against Rome's port, Ostia, would be repelled; the Saracen survivors were made prisoners, enslaved and sent to work in chain gangs building the Leonine Wall which was to encompass the Vatican Hill.
 Rome would never again be threatened by an Arab army.